ryanlupinski/Portfolio-Optimization/README.md

     if only 2 etfs rank in the top 5 and are above 200DSMA, allocate 30% cash if 0 etfs rank in the top 5 and are above 200DSMA, allocate 50% cash
 ```
 Listing 2.
-Pseudo-code for momentum and trend-following with logic checks
+Pseudocode for momentum and trend-following with logic checks

 Now that the method for allocating the 2nd 50% (5 x 10% for the top 5 etfs, or a remainder in cash)
 lets look at how the tool performs these steps.